bulenty584/class-notes/118_class_notes.md

 DHCP: Automates host boot-up process; Given MAC address, assign unique IP address; also tells host other stuff about the Local Area Network

+# TCP Congestion Control

+Why is doing Congestion control at IP not going to work?

+Because the IP layer has no idea if packets are dropped.
+But TCP does!!

+Where should we do it?
+The sending TCP

+The larger the window, the more packets I'm letting in

+How do we pick the window size?
+You could start low and keep increasing

+As congestion increases, shrink window size

+We get livelock at the TCP layer

+The whole point is to shift the "mean" to the left, and we cannot do better than the carrying capacity of the link.
+Want to stay away from 0

+The routers detect the congestion, and any packets going through it sets the bit.
+The sender gets that and we have early congestion detection

+## Flow vs. Congestion Control

+**Flow Control**: matching speed of sender to receiver speed **Congestion Control**: Matching speed of sender to network speed

+## Fair Bandwidth Allocation

+You begin with the maximum bottleneck, freeze that and adjust the remaining!

+TCP is going to try and approximate this ideal notion of fairness

+## Congestion Collapse

+Definition: "When an increase in network load produces a decrease in useful work"

+Why does this happen?

+Bottleneck

+## Mitigation Options

+Increase network resources

+- more buffers for queuing
+- increase in link speed
+- pros/cons?

+Reduce network load(TCP strat)

+- send data slower
+- how much slower?
+- when to slow down??

+## Designing a Control Scheme

+- Open loop
+  - explicitly reserve bandwidth in the network in advance
+- Closed loop(TCP)
+  - Rely on feedback based on ACKs and adjust bandwidth
+- do it based on host system (TCP)
+  - Host systems keep trakc of their sending rates

+## Feedback Congestion Control

+Three signals of congestion control: timer goes out, 3 duplicate ACKs, ECN bit (Congestion bit)

+Source has to adjust window:

+- We start with 1, and we increase based on ACKs received

+How does a source reach steady state??

+The rate rate should converge to 19.2, so it starts 1, 2, 4, 8, ... and it'll drop at some point

+**Avoidance vs. Control**

+The ECN bit is try to AVOID congestion in the first place vs. CONTROL it when it happens

+**Congestion avoidance** --> try to stay to left of the knee **Congestion Control** --> try to stay to right of knee

+## Throttling Options

+- Window-based(TCP)
+  - Constrain number of outstanding packets in the network

+## Congestion Avoidance

+Goal: Adapt to changes in available bandwidth

+## Fast transmit vs. Fast recovery

+- Fast retransmit:
+  - Timeouts are slow
+  - when packet is lost, receiver still ACKs last in-order packet
+  - Use 3 duplicate ACKs to indicate a loss, detect losses quickly

+- Fast recovery
+  - Goal: aboid stalling after loss
+  - If there are still ACKs coming in, no need for slow start
+  - If a packet has made it through, send another one

+## Short Connections

+- only contains a few packets
+- How do short connections and slow-start interact???
+  - what happens when a packet is lost during slow-start?
+  - what happens when the SYN is dropped

+- bottom line: which packet gets dropped matters a lot

+## Random Early Detect

+Why would a router drop a perfectly good packet even if it has buffer space??

+As an early form of congestion warning if one doesn't have a congestion bit.
+Many IP routers have such a bit today, called the ECN bit